yahoo/panoptes/docs/Concepts.md

 * The TTL (in seconds) of the resource
 * Associated metadata, which are string based key value pairs

+Resources are 'discovered' by the [Discovery subsystem](#discovery).

+At Oath, we set the resource ids to FQDNs for network devices since they are guaranteed to be unique within our system.
+Also, we set the following classifiers:

+* Class: "network" for network devices, "system" for hosts
+* Subclass: Typically set to the _function_ of the resource - e.g. switch, firewall, router
+* Type: For network devices, the manufacturer name

+Note that the above are an implementation detail at Oath and only meant to serve as guidance - in your installation, they could be set to any value.

+We would urge you to consider your resource naming and classification standards before a large scale rollout - as you will see in the next section, setting up resources correctly makes operations easier.

+#### Serialization

-Resources are encapsulated by the PanoptesResource class and are serialized as JSON on the Kafka bus.
+Resources are encapsulated by the PanoptesResource class and are serialized as JSON.
 An example resource looks like:

 ```json